-5.1 Provenance-Aware Monolithic Application
+5.2 Provenance-Aware Monolithic Application

-The research community has now gained a fairly good understanding on how to make a single monolithic application provenance-aware [284], by this we mean an application that tracks the provenance of its data and allows for such provenance to be queried.
+The research community has now gained a fairly good understanding on how to make a single monolithic application provenance-aware [284], by this it is meant an application that tracks the provenance of its data and allows for such provenance to be queried.

 It is recognized by most communities (whether workflow, database, service oriented, or others) that extra information needs to be asserted and recorded as the application proceeds.
-In the case of databases, such information may be referred to as annotations [93] or simply provenance data [176].
-In the case of workflow systems, it is also referred to as provenance information (e.g., Kepler [39, 41] and Taverna [419]); others refer to it as process documentation [201].
+In the case of databases, such information may be referred to as annotations [94] or simply provenance data [177].
+In the case of workflow systems, it is also referred to as provenance information (e.g., Kepler [39, 41] and Taverna [419]); others refer to it as process documentation [202].

-Without loss of generality, we will refer to the extra information to be captured as process assertions.
-Process assertions are to electronic data what a record of ownership is to a work of art.
+Without loss of generality, the extra information to be captured will be referred to as process assertions.
+Process assertions are envisioned to be to electronic data what a record of ownership is to a work of art.
 Provenance-aware applications create process assertions and store them in a provenance store, the role of which is to offer a long-term persistent, secure storage of process assertions (cf. Figure 5.1).